efmomoh/Capstone-Project-HTML-CSS-JS/README.md

 - Add the test file and node modules to the .gitignore file🚀
 - Add the styling
 - Set up the home mobile page
-- Set up the about mobile page
+- Set up the About Mobile page
 - Desktop layout for both home and about page
 - Deploy application live online